mongodb-developer/open-data-covid-19/README.md

 The documents in this collection are exactly the same than in the collections mentioned above.

-- For a document that comes from the `confirmed_recovered_deaths` collection:
+- For a document that comes from the `global` collection:

 ```javascript
 {